EGR-314-Team-Project/Team__206.github.io/TeamOrganization/TeamOrgPage.md

 ## Team Organization

-**Team Charter:** To create a groundbreaking product that showcases a significant advancement in complexity compared to the previous EGR 304 project.
+**Team Charter:** To create a unique product that showcases a significant advancement in complexity compared to the previous EGR 304 project.
 This project aims to proficiently leverage our expertise in PCB design, utilizing the industry-standard tool, Cadence, to enhance our competence in this domain.
 Additionally, the project aims to strengthen practical skills in Computer-Aided Design (CAD) and Programming, fostering continual growth in these crucial areas.

 **Product Mission Statement:**
 To create a mobile weather station that captures precise sensory data and translates it into actionable outputs, addressing defined tasks with innovation and collaborative efficiency.